jaimindp/dollar_cost_average_dip_buying/README.md

 <br></br>
 3. Create API keys with 'trading' permissions enabled and load
 <br></br>
-4. Put your API keys in a json_file called `keys.json` (Only the exchange keys used to trade need to be included)
+4. Put your API keys in a json file called `keys.json` one directory above the repo (Only the exchange keys used to trade need to be included)

 ```
 {